peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 For me, fell running is a great way to test those limits.
 Plan a route that's going to test you in a way that you've not been tested before and go for it.
 I love the feeling of locking the car door, looking up at the mountains, and getting a healthy sense of awe at the size of the challenge ahead.

-When I was first getting into fell running I read the classic *[Feet in the clouds](https://www.amazon.co.uk/Feet-Clouds-Tale-Fell-Running-Obsession/dp/1781310564/)* by Richard Askwith.
+When I was first getting interested in fell running a friend bought me the classic *[Feet in the clouds](https://www.amazon.co.uk/Feet-Clouds-Tale-Fell-Running-Obsession/dp/1781310564/)* by Richard Askwith.
 It's like reading of myths and legends.
 Giants stride across the landscape with names like Iron Joss, and the challenges those giants rise to are the great rounds.

 >Giants stride across the landscape with names like Iron Joss...